csc-training/csc-env-eff/_slides/11_speed_up_jobs.md

 ![](img/scaling.png){width=100%}
 </div>

-# Self study materials for OpenMP and MPI
+# Self-study materials for OpenMP and MPI

 - Abundance of tutorials available online, search for *e.g.* "MPI tutorial"
 - Check the exercise materials and model solutions from [CSC Summer School on HPC](https://github.com/csc-training/summerschool) (available on GitHub)